LePage renews call for voter identification law

 Just days after President Trump disbanded a presidential commission on voter fraud, Republican Gov. Paul LePage again urged the Maine Legislature to pass new voter identification laws.

-“It is not a hardship to require an ID for voting,” LePage said in his weekly radio address, which was released on Friday.
-“An ID is already required for buying alcohol, for driving a car, for cashing a check, for boarding a plane, for starting a job, for checking in to a hotel and for many everyday activities.”
+“It is not a hardship to require an ID for voting,” LePage said in his weekly radio address, which was released Friday.
+“An ID is already required for buying alcohol, for driving a car, for cashing a check, for boarding a plane, for starting a job, for checking into a hotel and for many everyday activities.”

 In 2017, Republican lawmakers in Maine made the most recent of several attempts to pass a law requiring a photo identification at the polling place.
 They were outnumbered by opponents, who said the requirement could disenfranchise many eligible voters who may not have a photo identification.